• Skip to primary navigation

 • In a large bowl, whisk together flour, baking powder, and salt.
 Set aside.

-• In a separate bowl, add sugar, eggs, milk, butter, and vanilla extract.
+• In a separate bowl, add sugar, egg, milk, butter, and vanilla extract.
 Mix until fully combined.
 Make a well in the center of your dry ingredients, add your wet ingredients, and stir until just incorporated.
-Scrape down the sides of the bowl, then add min chocolate chips and stir to combine.
+Scrape down the sides of the bowl, then add chocolate chips and stir to combine.

 • Allow pan to cool for 2-3 minutes before removing muffins.
 Store cooled muffins in a sealed container.